microsoft/azuredevopslabs/labs/devopsserver/readme.md

                                         <strong>Run it on Azure</strong> - Though the VM is currently not supported to
                                         run on Azure, you can simply upload the VHD to Azure as a specialized VHD and create a VM from it.
-Thanks to <strong>Pieter Gheysens</strong> who has written a PowerShell script to create VM instances based on the ALM VM.
+Thanks to <strong>Pieter Gheysens</strong> who has written a PowerShell script to create VM instances based on the DevOps VM.
 His <a href="https://intovsts.net/2018/01/03/generating-azure-vms-from-a-specialized-vhd-file/" target="_blank">blog</a> has more details.
                                         If you want to and customize and upload the VHD yourself, please see this article for step-by-step instructions - <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/create-vm-specialized"